yyting1999/AOP_QSAR_ToxicRisk/Model_training_pipeline/README.md

 - *S9_ADcoverage_plot.py*

 Among these, *S5_MLP_train_model.py* is the core script for Domain-Cross Multi-Layer Perceptron (MLP) Model training.

-To reproduce this study, run the scripts in the order of S1-S9, and pay attention to modifying the file path before running the script.
+To reproduce this study, run the scripts in the order of S1-S9 and save the intermediate files, and pay attention to modifying the file path before running the scripts.
-The manuscript is under review and will make the full data files and code files public upon publication.